 Of course this will leave you at a huge loss and you'll have to either give up or invest even more money into another untested idea.
 It's actually quite a rough ride!

+Smart Business Nous will tell you instead, To Use The "Fail Fast" Approach.

 This means testing as many ideas and products as you can; to see what sticks, while not committing yourself financially to any project; unless you have some evidence that it's going to be successful.